OWASP/ASVS/5.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 ## V5.1 Input Validation

 Properly implemented input validation controls, using positive allow lists and strong data typing, can sometimes eliminate injection attacks.
-However, sometimes input validation is not going to be effective in security, for example a valid e-mail address/URL can still be used to conduct successful attacks.
+However, there are instances where input validation may not be effective for security purposes.
+For example, a valid email address or URL can still be used to conduct successful attacks.

-Input validation is still important security hygiene and should be applied to all inputs where possible.
+Input validation is still important for security hygiene and should be applied to all inputs where possible.

 Sometimes input validation is not going to be helpful for security, other times it will help it to a moderate degree, whilst other times it will be fundamental for security defense.
 It depends on the type of data and the use of that data to determine how effective input validation will be.
-Because input validation is not a complete security strategy, one should also make use of sandboxing, santisation, encoding and parameterisation.
+Because input validation is not a complete security strategy, one should also make use of sandboxing, sanitization, encoding and parameterization.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |